tomanistor/osprey/README.md

 # Outrun

-Eye-catching portfolio accompanied by a clean and simple blog.
+Simple, clean, and fast one page portfolio accompanied by a blog.

+# Installation

+Currently being written... :D